fedormyskin/ENN7_website/content/cfp.md

 The European Narratology Network invites submissions to the 2023 conference about narrative processes, devices, and experiences in literature, film, theater, digital media, etc. across all European languages and cultures.

 This year’s conference is co-located with IGEL 2023, the conference of the International Society for the Empirical Study of Literature, and the common theme is *Rhythm, Speed, Path: Spatiotemporal Experiences in Narrative, Poetry, and Drama*.
 Submissions related to this topic will be given priority but submissions about other topics are also welcome.
-The deadline for submission is **February 24th, 2023**.
+The deadline for submission is **~~24 February 2023~~ 10 March 2023**.

 The aim of the conference is to offer a space for a discussion about the role and enactment of spatiotemporal experiences in narrative, lyrical, and performative works.
 The focus should be on narrative theory in relation to literary studies, theory of versification, performance studies and other relevant domains.